sfc-gh-fheiba/techup-25-healthcare-claims-denial/README.md

-# TechUp 2025 - The BattleBots - Intelligent Claims Optimization System
+# TechUp 2025 - The BattleBots - Snowflake Cortex Claims Optimization System

 **Team Lead:** Nick Akincilar
 **Team Members:** Brendan Schultz, Fady Heiba, Jack Roche, Michael Costner, Nick Akincilar

 ## Project Overview

-An intelligent orchestration system that helps healthcare finance teams and insurance providers optimize claims processing to reduce claims denials.
-Our solution uses AI-powered analysis to validate claims against insurance policy documents, identify potential issues before submission, and generate automated appeals with supporting documentation.
+A **Snowflake Cortex-powered** intelligent orchestration system built for healthcare finance teams and insurance providers to optimize claims processing and reduce claim denials.
+This demo showcases the full power of Snowflake's AI capabilities including Cortex Complete, Cortex Search, Cortex Analyst, and AI Extract in a real-world healthcare use case - perfect for sales engineers demonstrating Snowflake's AI platform.

 **Vision:** Create a one-stop shop for any sort of insurance claim optimization - applicable to healthcare, auto, homeowners, and other insurance types.